- The bill has passed the House twice and come near to Senate approval in prior sessions of Congress.

 Dear <Senator or Representative>,

-The Daniel Webster Congressional Clerkship Act would create a pilot program of 12 year-long law clerk positions, equally divided between the chambers and between Democratic and Republican offices.
-The program would pay Congress’s clerks the same as U.S. district court clerks, and hire them on the same fall schedule.
-The annual cost of the program is estimated by CBO at one million dollars per year – less than the cost of the larger Supreme Court clerk program, and easily justified by the potential benefit to Congress and legal interpretation of the law written by our elected lawmakers.
+The Daniel Webster Congressional Clerkship Act would establish 12 year-long law clerk positions, equally divided between the chambers and caucuses.
+The program would pay Congress’s clerks the same as U.S. district court clerks, and hire them on the same schedule.
+The annual cost is estimated by CBO at one million dollars – a fraction of the cost of U.S. Supreme Court law clerks, and easily justified by the benefits to Congress and legal interpretation of the law written by our elected lawmakers.
 Congress can offset this modest cost.